How we teach reading at Buckfastleigh Primary School

-- Attractive and well stocked school Library and class book corners/dens – inviting and stocked with age appropriate texts, including books from our literary heritage reviewed at the end of 2015 – 2016
+- Attractive and well stocked school Library and class book corners/dens – inviting and stocked with age appropriate texts, including books from our literary heritage.

 - Daily reading in all classes

-- Reading 1:1 – with teachers/teaching assistants and volunteers
+- Reading 1:1 – with teachers/teaching assistants and our large band of active volunteers

 - Key reading Skills/objectives are taught to a whole class or group where appropriate (in line with our approach to teaching and learning in other subjects)– this is then followed up/repeated/pre taught with children in smaller groups or individually where necessary.
 Children have opportunities to practice and consolidate new skills and to deepen understanding.